Choosing Diocesan Bishops in the Church of England

 [Prior to 2008 the CNC sent two names to the Prime Minister, possibly in order of preference.
 The PM either chose one of these or asked the CNC for two more names.
 This is known to have happened at least once in recent times, when neither of the CNC's two original names was chosen.]

 Nomination by the Crown

-The first stage of the process is now completed as the Queen nominates (on her Prime Minister's advice) the person who is to be the new bishop.
+The first stage of the process is now completed as the King nominates (on his Prime Minister's advice) the person who is to be the new bishop.
 A public announcement of who is to be the new bishop is now made.

 II The person nominated becomes bishop of the diocese

 Election by the college of canons of the cathedral

 The King now instructs the College of Canons of the cathedral of the vacant see to meet and elect a new bishop.
 He also tells them who to elect, and the College is required by Statute to elect his nominee.

 Confirmation of the election by or on behalf of the metropolitan of the province; the spiritualities of the see are restored